LewisJones30/COMP3015-CW2V2/README.md

 ## How does the user interact with this executable?

 To run this program, navigate to the CW2 executable folder, and execute "Project_Template.exe".
-After a little while, the program will run and should look like the below image..
+After a little while, the program will run and should look like the below gif.
+(PLEASE NOTE: THE PARTICLE SYSTEM WILL APPEAR AND DISAPPEAR EVERY FIVE SECONDS.)

 ![Working GIF](https://i.gyazo.com/cbb5b0124246e4c5a2764e9d21ba7f45.gif)